antonmi/espec/README.md

      - Doctest fix for Elixir >= 1.7
   * 1.6.2
      - Fix 'let' caching in shared specs
+  * 1.6.3
+     - Use 'Task.async_stream' for async examples

 ## Contributing
 ##### Contributions are welcome and appreciated!